© 2024 Melanie White

-If you are a health coach and want to know how much to charge as a health and well-being coach, you’re in the right place.
-By the end of this episode, you’ll be clear on how to set health coaching prices that you’re comfortable to charge, and that are good value to your clients.
+If you are a health coach and want to know how much to charge as a health and wellbeing coach, you’re in the right place.
+By the end of this episode, you’ll be clear on how to set health coaching prices that you’re comfortable charging, and that are good value to your clients.

 You know what it’s like when you start working as a health and wellness coach.
 You’re about to launch your business, and you have no idea of what to charge.

 You look at all the other coaches out there and see coaches charging wildly different amounts – where do you even start with working out coaching pricing?

 Let’s dive into this very important topic and help you get your pricing right so you can launch your business with confidence and certainty that you’ll find clients who are willing to pay you for your coaching programs and packages.

 There are a few things to consider when it comes to pricing your health coaching services.